virtual-labs/exp-concrete-vee-bee-iitd/experiment/references.md

 ### References

+- IS:1199-1959 (Methods of sampling & Analysis of Concrete)
-- IS:1199 2018 (Methods of Sampling & Analysis of Concrete)
+- IS:1199-2018 (Methods of sampling & Analysis of Concrete)
-- IS 10510 (Specifications for Vee Bee Consistometer Apparatus)
+- IS 10510 (Specifications for Vee-Bee Consistometer apparatus)
-- IS:456 (Plain & Reinforced Concrete Code of Practice)
+- IS:456 (Plain & Reinforced Concrete-Code of Practice)